 Overview Check the Sensitive Data Guide to confirm that your files can be safely stored in Box.
 You are responsible for the data you store and share.
 Sensitive, regulated data - such as Protected Health Information (PHI) - is subject to laws and regulations that require special care.
 Following these guidelines helps you store and share sensitive data safely.

-U-M Google shared drives (formerly Team Drives), Dropbox Team Folders, and Shared Accounts in U-M Box are great for maintaining a shared document repository.
-However, there are important differences in how they each work.
-See this documentation for tables that outline how the three compare.
+U-M Google shared drives (formerly Team Drives), Dropbox Team Folders, and Shared Accounts in U-M Box and U-M Google are great for maintaining a shared document repository.
+However, there are important differences in feature availability and functionality between each.
+See this documentation for a chart that outlines how the four compare.

 Overview U-M Box is provided to current students, faculty, staff, and sponsored affiliates.
 Employees whose U-M employment ends lose access.
 If you are to lose access, you will receive an email notice 30 days before your access will end.
 This document explains what steps to take before someone leaves the university and loses access to their U-M Box account.